-Hold the baffle filter firmly and lift the filter up into the upper filter holder located at the top of the hood, swing the baffle filter towards the front of the hood until it clears the lower filter holding track.
-Pull the baffle filter down out of the upper filter holder track and remove.
+Hold the Baffle Filter firmly and lift the filter up into the Upper Filter Holder Track located at the top of the hood, swing the Baffle Filter towards the front of the hood until it clears the Lower Filter Holder Track.
+Pull the Baffle Filter down out of the Upper Filter Holder Track and remove.

+EXTRACTAIRETM

-EXTRACTAIRETM CARTRIDGE FILTER
+CARTRIDGE FILTER